russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 Question your prejudices and biases.
 Ask questions to attain clarity.
 The harder the questions are for you to untangle, the deeper the prejudice/bias is entrenched.
 If asking a question makes you uncomfortable, that should be an automatic red flag, signaling some unresolved issues in your mind.
 Problems might appear as though they undermine your decision-making process.
 However, that is not so.

-Raising questions is one of the elements discussed by authors Michael Starbird & Edward B. Burger in their book, The Five Elements of Effective Thinking.
+Raising questions is one of the elements discussed by mathematics professors Michael Starbird & Edward Burger in their book, The Five Elements of Effective Thinking.
 The authors highlight the importance of asking the right questions in a bid to arrive at perfect answers.
-Expending energy on the wrong questions can almost be as futile as not asking questions at all, they hold.
+The first element focuses on understanding the basics thoroughly, while the fifth element (final element) emphasizes the importance of continuously adapting and improving your thought process.
+Expending energy to the wrong questions can almost be as futile as not asking questions at all, they hold.
 Asking the right questions will reveal the interconnectedness in your thinking process.
-It will reveal to you patterns that were otherwise invisible, and if need be, help you break them.
+It will reveal to you patterns that were otherwise invisible and if need be, help you break them.

 You’d consider that thinking is easy.
 Well, it is, and it isn’t.
 Becoming an effective thinker, i.e., analyzing facts to arrive at a dynamic conclusion, requires some skills and dexterity.
 Sadly, most people lack the patience to cultivate this much necessary skill.
 The suggestions above provide a template, a roadmap of sorts.
-The books give a deeper understanding of how to become an effective thinker.
+The books give a deeper understanding for lifelong learners of how to become effective thinkers.
 If you are on a quest to improve your thinking abilities, this article is a great place to start.

 4.7